ashish-kamboj/Data-Science/Global Investment Trends/README.md

 ## Project Brief:
-You work for Spark Funds, an asset management company.
-Spark Funds wants to make investments in a few companies.
-The CEO of Spark Funds wants to understand the global trends in investments so that she can take the investment decisions effectively.
+Spark Funds, an asset management company wants to make investments in a few companies.
+Spark Funds wants to understand the global trends in investments so that they can take the investment decisions effectively.

 ## Business and Data Understanding:
 Spark Funds has two minor constraints for investments: